com-pas/contributing/docs/HOME.md

 ### Contributing Code

 Code Contribution is tracked as [GitHub Pull Requests](https://help.github.com/en/articles/about-pull-requests).
-Crafting a good pull request takes time and energy and we will help as much as we can, but be prepared to follow our iterative process.
+Crafting a good pull request takes time and energy, but we will help as much as we can, but be prepared to follow our iterative process.
 The iterative process has several goals:

 - maintain the software quality,
 - fix problems that are important to users,